 The unit is not exactly petite, but it certainly doesn’t feel over a kg in weight too.
-(Or maybe those weight training sessions I’m doing are paying off) I also had no difficulty at all placing the purifier into my backpack too, although, with the purifier in, I wouldn’t be able to put it a laptop or any other gadget.
+(Or maybe those home weight training sessions I’m doing are paying off) I had no difficulty at all placing the purifier into my backpack too, although, with the purifier in, I wouldn’t be able to put it a laptop or any other gadget.

 At my workplace, the sleek, elegant design furthermore ensured it wasn’t too eye-catching.
 As in, it didn’t attract baffled stares.
 I could use it for hours without anyone commenting, or worse, complaining.

-I’m sure you can tell from my pictures that Starke Living adopted a stylish, minimalistic approach to the physical design.
+I’m sure you can tell from my pictures that Starke Living adopted a stylish, minimalistic approach to the physical design of their purifier.
 There are just one power switch at the back and one mode button under the LED screen.
 Turning on the purifier, in turn, is easy.
 Just flick the switch and press the mode button.

 On the other hand, if you want to adjust fan speed, switch on the night light, etc, you do need to read the mini-manual.
 (It’s in English only).
 Nothing too complicated, though.
 Single press to change the fan speed.
 Double presses to activate/deactivate the night light.
 Long press to activate/deactivate negative ions.
 And so on.

 As is the case with controls, it’s necessary to read the manual to know what’s shown, although again, it’s nothing arcane.
 Fiddle with the mode button long enough and anyone would be able to figure out what’s what.

 The box doesn’t come with a power plug, just a USB-C cable.
 This isn’t a problem for me as I have lots of left-over USB power plugs.
 But if you don’t, you will need to buy one, or share one meant for your other gadgets.